Sheryl888/tiny_theatres_assessment/README.md

-ÿþï»¿# tiny_theatres_assessment
+ï»¿# tiny_theatres_assessment
 Tiny Theaters Assessment

 Tasks
-TODO
-Add time estimates to each of the top-level tasks

- Create a new GitHub repo for this assessment (#.# hours) Update the README with the contents from this file Add the instruction team as collaborators
+TODO Add time estimates to each of the top-level tasks Create a new GitHub repo for this assessment (#.# hours) Update the README with the contents from this file Add the instruction team as collaborators